top of page

 In Wisconsin with Chabad Lubavitch

-For access to a sukkah and a full list of holiday celebrations, contact your local Chabad!
+For a full list of Chanukah activities & celebrations, click HERE or contact your local Chabad!

 Cedarburg Jewish Discovery Center